Communications principles

 Communications packs

-If the content relates to a wider campaign or is more complex, a communications pack will ensure your content is easily transferable for departmental audiences.
+When information that is being submitted to IFID is detailed and/pr complex. a communications pack will ensure your content is easily transferable for departmental audiences.

 A communication pack could contain the following: